 - Seborrheic dermatitis, otherwise known as cradle cap

 - Contact dermatitis

-Almost always, when people think of baby eczema, they are talking about atopic dermatitis.
+Almost always, when people think of baby eczema, they are talking about atopic dermatitis (AD).

 Atopic dermatitis on a baby.

-Atopic dermatitis may be triggered by an underlying allergy to dust, pollen, food etc, and it may be more likely to flare when your baby comes into contact with these.
-An allergist can help rule out environmental triggers of AD.
+Atopic dermatitis may be triggered by an underlying allergy to dust, pollen, or food, and it may be more likely to flare when your baby comes into contact with these.
+An allergist can help figure out triggers of AD.

 Is Cradle Cap Eczema?

 Seborrheic dermatitis, or cradle cap, is actually not eczema, though it can look like it.
 Cradle cap is excessive output of sebum from the sebaceous, or oil glands.
 Too much sebum or a change in sebum creates an oily coating, crusts, or scales on the scalp or face.
 Cradle cap can show up between 2 weeks and 12 months old.

 Cradle cap is not usually itchy, which is a key difference between atopic dermatitis of the scalp and cradle cap.

 Cradle cap forms on the top of the scalp and is not usually itchy.